EvictionLab/eviction-lab-website/content/eviction-tracking/bridgeport-ct.md

-Eviction filings in Bridgeport, CT (Fairfield County) fell significantly below average when a state-wide eviction moratorium was instituted in April 2020.
+Eviction filings in Bridgeport fell significantly below average when a state-wide eviction moratorium was instituted in April 2020.
 These eviction protections expired on June 30, 2021.